GLOBAL MARKETS-Stocks, euro dip amid political, economic uncertainty

 In the U.S. equity market, key indexes were modestly lower ahead of a slew of results and lingering uncertainty over the policy decisions of President Donald Trump and the potential impact of these on the economy.

-Oil slipped, in part because ample U.S. supplies outweighed OPEC output curbs and rising tensions between the United States and Iran.
+Oil slipped as the strong dollar and ample U.S. supplies outweighed OPEC output curbs and rising tensions between the United States and Iran.

 There was no overarching theme to Monday's market moves, highlighting how correlations between financial market assets have broken down in recent months as investors sense the era of ultra-loose monetary policy may be winding up.